 External peer reviewers are not always expected to have expertise in systematic review methodology.
 For example, as a clinician, content area expert, or healthcare user, a reviewer could be asked to comment on:

 - The healthcare issues and interventions under review

 - The clinical or policy context that the findings of the review are presented in

 - The planned and final inclusion criteria or scope of the review (i.e., populations, interventions, comparators, outcomes, study designs)

 - General readability and consistency of presentation of the protocol and review

 - Accessibility and relevance to individuals requiring and accessing health care

 Guidance is provided for reviewers, including a tailored and structured feedback form.
 We have an open peer review process, wherein all reviewer's names and affiliations are available to authors, and all reviewers are acknowledged for their contribution in the published review.
 Each reviewer is given the opportunity to review the feedback of other contributing reviewers and editors, and the plan of action created by the Content Editor.
 Any issues identified during the peer review process, and feedback on the process, can be brought to the attention of the Managing Editor.

 We typically allocate 21 days for peer reviewers to return their feedback on a protocol or review.

-If you are interested in being an external peer reviewer for Cochrane Emergency and Critical Care, or if you would like access to our peer review evaluation forms for reference, please contact the Managing Editor (Teo Quay) directly.
+If you are interested in being an external peer reviewer for Cochrane Anaesthesia, or if you would like access to our peer review evaluation forms for reference, please contact the new managing editor, Vernon Hedge directly.